tonersrodriguez/Tic-Tac-Toe/README.md

 # Tic Tac Toe
- A simple tic tac toe game created using React components to further understanding of React
+ A simple tic tac toe game created using React components to gain a further understanding of React